mmf1982/QTnetCDF/README.md

   The result is a scatter plot only containing indices that were chosen with the lasso selector, in the displayed case, for which the validity is 100:
   ![Scatter Plot](/images/chosen.png).

-  Also note the slider with which the size of the scatter plots can be adjusted.
+  Also note the slider which sets the size of the dots in scatter plots.

 ## Plotting